 - 14% for MSCA-ITN-2019-EJD (10 projects).

 These results would mean an increase in the success rate for ITNs.
-However these numbers should only be viewed as preliminary estimates.
-As experienced last year, the actual amount payed out was lower than the planned budget.
+However, these numbers should only be viewed as preliminary estimates.
+As experienced last year, the actual amount paid out was lower than the planned budget.
 Were this the case this year it would lead to fewer projects being funded and thus a lower success rate.

 Pushing the boundaries and other observations